JanielDary/ImmoralFiber/README.md

 ### Remote Dormant Fiber Injection

->NOTE: Both sub-techniques rely on the switching of Fibers to trigger shellcode execution so remember to switch execution between fibers in victim process (e.g. BasicFiber.exe) when testing.
+***NOTE**: Both sub-techniques rely on the switching of Fibers to trigger shellcode execution so remember to switch execution between fibers in victim process (e.g. BasicFiber.exe) when testing.*

-Fibers exist within the context of a Usermode Thread object & heap memory.
+Fibers exist within the context of a Usermode Thread object & Heap memory.
 Dormant Fibers are Fiber objects that are currently not switched to and thus not executing).
 If we can locate remote dormant Fiber objects, we can write shellcode at the address of which they will continue, thereby whenever the remote application naturally schedules the dormant Fiber (switches to it) this will trigger the execution of our injected code.

 But before injecting any shellcode PoisonFiber must first remotely enumerate all of the Dormant Fiber objects from memory.
 It does this using the following steps:
 1. Enumerate all running Threads on a host, checking the `TEB->SameTebFlags` to identify if the `HasFiberData` mask has been set.
-2. Remotely enumerate the heaps of all processes which have Threads that make use of Fibers.
+2. Remotely enumerate the Heaps of all processes which have Threads that make use of Fibers.
-3. Calculate & collect individual heap blocks of a requested 0x530 bytes (our potential Dormant Fiber objects).
+3. Calculate & collect individual heap blocks of a requested `0x530` bytes (our potential Dormant Fiber objects).
-4. Validate the potential dormant Fiber objects by generating expected FiberData field values based on a unique `XoredCookie` value inside each Fiber object.
+4. Validate the potential dormant Fiber objects by generating expected `FiberData` field values based on a unique `XoredCookie` value inside each Fiber object.

 Once completed PoisonFiber has valid list of dormant Fiber objects to choose from.
 As shown in the diagram below:
 ![DormantFibers](Images/DormantFibers.png)